Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-a-detail-data-fetching-screen-in-flutter.md

 }
 ```

 By doing this, we create an app that contains multiple routes.
-The initial route is set to our `HomePage`, which was our previous main application.
+The initial route is set to our `HomePage`, our previous main application.

 The detailed route is added and comes with two parameters being the `item` and the `title`.
 We use these to render the top bar and fetch the details for this show.